 Most of the ivory moving north in Kenya seems to be heading straight for Al-Shabab as one of their main funding sources.
 Al-Shabab is a localized terrorist group, responsible for the mall attack in Nairobi but also known for its close ties to Al-Qaeda a group which the United States has spent trillions defending themselves against.
 This is just one of the reasons why elephants matter.

-So what does The KOTA Foundation do?
+So what does The KOTA Foundation for Elephants do?
 We educate anyone and everyone about all things African Elephant.
 We tell stories…true stories…backed with real science.
 Why?
 Because we believe that you will fight for something you care about.
 That is our goal…to teach you more about elephants so that you will want to get involved and help us conserve and protect the remaining elephants of Africa.

 We have been working diligently in partnership with the United States Humane Society to change the law in the State of Oregon.
 We gathered enough signatures to get Ballot Measure 100 on the November 2016 ballot and finally let the voters of Oregon decide the fate of 12 illegally trafficked animals, including elephants.
 Debbie Ethell, Executive Director of KOTA speaks on a regular basis working to educate about not only about elephants but about the current law, what’s being done to change, what can be done and how to go about doing this.